jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Functional-Service-Terms-of-Service.md

 3.1.3.6.8 Other contents that violate laws and regulations, departmental regulations or national policies.

-3.1.3.7 Do not be occupy or cause programs or processes to occupy a large amount of the server memory, CPU or network bandwidth resources on the platform (hereinafter referred to as the “cloud platform”) consisting of JD Cloud cloud computing resources (such as cloud server, network bandwidth, bucket, etc.), cause serious and unreasonable load on the networks, servers (including but not limited to local and foreign and international networks, servers, etc.), products/applications, etc. of the users of JD Cloud cloud platform or other users of JD Cloud, affect the normal and smooth communications between JD Cloud and the Internet or JD Cloud between specific networks, servers and JD Cloud internal, or cause the system breakdown or system halt of the servers that the products and services of JD Cloud cloud platform or other user websites of JD Cloud are on, or failure of access of users to the products/applications based on the cloud platform, etc.;
+3.1.3.7 Do not be occupy or cause programs or processes to occupy a large amount of the server memory, CPU or network bandwidth resources on the platform (hereinafter referred to as the "cloud platform") consisting of JD Cloud cloud computing resources (such as cloud server, network bandwidth, bucket, etc.), cause serious and unreasonable load on the networks, servers (including but not limited to local and foreign and international networks, servers, etc.), products/applications, etc. of the users of JD Cloud cloud platform or other users of JD Cloud, affect the normal and smooth communications between JD Cloud and the Internet or JD Cloud between specific networks, servers and JD Cloud internal, or cause the system breakdown or system halt of the servers that the products and services of JD Cloud cloud platform or other user websites of JD Cloud are on, or failure of access of users to the products/applications based on the cloud platform, etc.;

 3.1.3.8 You fully understand and authorize JD Cloud to scan and monitor machines for security vulnerabilities; JD Cloud shall not bear any responsibility for the possible adverse effects (including but not limited to the occupancy of cloud physical server resource and network bandwidth; service exception, etc.) that may occur during the scanning process.